MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 Instead of using journals to post an import VAT invoice, you can use a purchase invoice.

 ### <a name="to-set-up-purchasing-for-posting-import-vat-invoices"></a>To set up purchasing for posting import VAT invoices
-1. Set up a supplier card for the import authority that sends you the import VAT invoice.
+1. Set up a vendor card for the import authority that sends you the import VAT invoice.
 The **Gen. Bus.
 Posting Group** and **VAT Bus.
 Posting Group** must be set up in the same way as the general ledger account for the import VAT.
 2. Create a **Gen. Product Posting Group** for the import VAT and set up an import VAT **Def.
 VAT Product Posting Group** for the related **Gen. Product Posting Group**.
 3. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Accounts**, and then choose the related link.
 4. Select the import VAT general ledger account, and then choose the **Edit** action.